AgentMC/Sao19/Translate/En/Part6.md

 There was something inside the bowl that could only be described as a thick brown soup.
 It seemed that various items were contained in it, but since the liquid was almost opaque, what was being boiled could not be determined by looking down.

-Ronnie sat down with Kirito at a vacant table, urged by a fist fighter with his bowl, and prepared her spirits.
+Ronye sat down with Kirito at a vacant table, urged by a fist fighter with his bowl, and prepared her spirits.

 She scooped up some liquid concentrated like stew cooked for three consecutive days, blew it and put in the mouth. _Spicy!_ she thought at first, but at once felt sourness, and after that the taste brought complicated richness with a shade of bitterness, and ended with a faint sweet aftertaste.